-The new Local Plan provides us with the opportunity to take a fresh look at challenges and opportunities in the city and to think about where we can update planning policy to tackle or take advantage of certain matters.
-It will also plan for our continuing growth and ensure that we can deliver the new homes, businesses, jobs, shops and infrastructure the city needs.
+In developing this new Local Plan, we have the chance to take a fresh look at the challenges and opportunities in the city and to think about where the Council might be able to update planning policy to help tackle or take advantage of certain matters.
+This new document will also plan for Southampton's continuing growth and ensure that the new homes, businesses, jobs, shops and infrastructure the city needs can be delivered at the right time and in the right places.

-Appendix 1 sets out the timetable of milestones in the plan's preparation and final adoption.
+Appendix 1 sets out the timetable of milestones in the plan's preparation and estimated dates for examination and final adoption.